datanav/docs/technical/membercare-trello.rst

 MemberCare to Trello Dataflow
 =============================

-Generated: 2024-09-11 07:47:14
+Generated: 2024-09-11 08:07:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from MemberCare to Trello.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Membercare Organizations to Trello Organizations
+MemberCare Organizations to Trello Organizations
 ------------------------------------------------
-Every Membercare Organizations will be synchronized with a Trello Organizations.
+Every MemberCare Organizations will be synchronized with a Trello Organizations.

-Once a link between a Membercare Organizations and a Trello Organizations is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Organizations and a Trello Organizations is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Organizations and a Trello Organizations:
+The following properties are synchronized between a MemberCare Organizations and a Trello Organizations:

 .. list-table::
    :header-rows: 1

-   * - Membercare Organizations Property
+   * - MemberCare Organizations Property
      - Trello Organizations Property
      - Trello Data Type
    * - name